SangWook16074/grabber_sheet/README.md

 | **Gesture Conflicts** | ⚠️ (Scroll vs. Drag fights) | ✅ (Perfectly separated) |
 | **Snap Animation** | ⚠️ (Complex logic required) | ✅ (Simple parameter) |
 | **Ease of Use** | 🔥 Hard | 🍰 Easy |

+## ✨ Who Needs This?

+*   **Frustrated by `DraggableScrollableSheet` gesture conflicts?** When your list scrolls, but the sheet tries to drag? `GrabberSheet` solves it.
+*   **Struggling to keep your header/grabber visible?** `GrabberSheet` ensures your draggable area stays separate and accessible.
+*   **Want smooth, predictable snapping without complex logic?** Define your snap points, and `GrabberSheet` handles the rest.
+*   **Looking for a polished, app-like bottom sheet UI?** Inspired by popular apps, `GrabberSheet` delivers a premium experience.

 ## Table of Contents